DUI Defense Lawyer and DWI Attorney in Maryland and D.C.

 If the officer observes any of these indicators or otherwise believes that you are intoxicated, he or she may ask you to step out of the vehicle for further questioning and/or sobriety testing.

 You are not required to answer potentially incriminating questions.
-Politely refuse to answer any questions regarding the investigation without an attorney present.
+Politely invoke your right to an attorney and your right to remain silent.

 How to Act After Being Pulled Over

 Being pulled over and questioned about driving while intoxicated can be a frightening experience.
-It may be difficult to fully understand what is going on or what will happen next.
+Especially so when you have no idea what to do.

 Some police officers record or video tape the arrest, testing and/or booking process.
 This video footage can and will be used in court.
 How you behave after being pulled over can either be used by your attorney in your favor, or it can be used by the prosecution against you.

-Always be on your best behavior after being pulled over in Annapolis Md, Anne Arundel County.
+Always be on your best behavior after being pulled over in Annapolis Md, Anne Arundel County, and any other county.
 Be polite and respectful to the police officer who is questioning you.
 You do not have to be rude or angry when invoking your rights to decline certain testing or requesting to speak to an attorney.

 The following are some tips on how to act when being pulled over to decrease the chance that you will be arrested: